Direct vs. Indirect Communication: How to Avoid Misunderstandings in Global Teams

 What Are Direct and Indirect Communication Styles?

-Direct communication is clear, explicit, and straightforward.
+Direct communication is clear and explicit.
 You say what you mean, and you expect others to do the same.
 This style values clarity, efficiency, and honesty, even if the message is uncomfortable.

 Indirect communication relies more on nuance, context, and tone.
 The goal is often to maintain harmony, avoid confrontation, and leave room for interpretation.
 What’s not said can be just as important as what is.

 In international teams, it’s rarely the big cultural clashes that cause trouble.
-It’s the small differences (i.e., how someone gives feedback, says no, or phrases a request) that can quietly erode trust and productivity.
+It’s the small, daily differences in how someone gives feedback, says "no," or phrases a request that quietly erode trust and productivity.

 A direct communicator might think: “Why don’t they just say what they mean?”

-An indirect communicator might wonder: “Why are they being so blunt?”
+An indirect communicator might wonder: “Why are they being so blunt and disrespectful?”

 Common Areas Where Misunderstandings Happen